As the Lady of the Lake was retired in 1893, before the postcard era began in 1901, no color images are available, except one.

 Passenger Capacity: 400

 If one looks closely at these images, one can see on the prow of the vessel the figurehead of the Lady of the Lake.
-This lifesize statue now resides in the New Hampshire Historical Society's Tuck Library, in Concord.
+This lifesize statue now resides at the New Hampshire Historical Society's museum, in Concord.

 The distortion in the bow of the Lady in the above photo was caused during the scanning process (the photo spread across two separate pages of a book).

 The Lady looks quite different in the above photos #13 and #14.
-The pilot house is squared off, not rounded; the smokestack has a bulge at the top; the semi-circular paddlewheel box is painted differently; and the rear sundeck is shorter and squarer.
+The pilot house is squared off, not rounded; the smokestack has a bulge at the top; the semi-circular paddlewheel box is painted differently, with a large diamond shape; and the rear sundeck is shorter and squarer.

-This was the earlier version of the vessel.
-After a fire on November 13, 1867, while berthed in Wolfeboro, caused severe damage, she was rebuilt.
-All the other photos here show her more elegant appearance that followed the 1867 fire.
+This was the original version of the vessel, which preceded a fire on November 13, 1867, while the Lady was berthed in Wolfeboro.
+After the fire caused severe damage, burning the Lady down to the waterline, she was rebuilt.
+Most photos of the Lady show her more elegant appearance that succeded the 1867 fire, or that followed after a more complete rebuilding in 1872.

-Before her retirement in 1893, it was said that that virtually no original part of her survived, as she was overhauled and improved several times, including in 1882, when her hull was almost completely replaced while in drydock at Meredith.
+Before her retirement in 1893, it was said that that virtually no original part of her survived, as she was overhauled and improved several times, including in 1882, when her hull was almost completely replaced while in drydock at Weirs Beach.

 There were actually two ships named the Lady of the Lake that coexisted at the same time.
 Clearly, the vessel seen above, in photo #16, is a different, larger Lady, for she sports two smokestacks, an upper-level passenger deck on the prow of the vessel, and a paddlewheel box with a different design.